roryp/reliable-web-app-pattern-java-workshop/Part2-RWA-Overview/README.md

 ## Next Up

-The next five sections we'll delve into each of the 5 pillars.
+In the next five sections, we'll delve into each of the five pillars.
 We will begin by examining cost optimization strategies.

 [Part 3 - Cost Optimization](../Part3-Cost-Optimization/README.md)